pedroespecial101/ebay-mcp-server/README.md

 This project implements a Model Context Protocol (MCP) server for eBay OAuth API integration, primarily focused on seller actions.
 The server uses FastMCP to expose eBay API endpoints as callable functions that can be accessed by AI assistants and other MCP clients.
 The project is designed to use user-level tokens rather than application-level authentication, allowing actions to be performed on behalf of a specific eBay seller account.

+Additionally, the project includes an MCP Test UI that provides a web interface for testing MCP tools, allowing for interactive parameter input and result visualization without requiring an IDE or AI assistant integration.

 ## Key Features

 - OAuth2 authentication with eBay's API using user-level tokens